code-423n4/2022-09-nouns-builder-findings/data/leosathya-Q.md

 ## [L-08] LACK OF UINT VARIIABLE CHECK

-uint check absent for _reservePrice, during initialization in Auction contract
+uint check absent for _reservePrice, during initialization in Auction contract, which can be set to 0 at the time of initialization

 > **File : Auction.sol**